jantman/blog/content/2018/08/home-automation-and-security-system-overview.md

 When I began shopping for four more sensors, though, I was tempted to see if I could find something a bit less expensive.
 As I'd just gotten my Z-Wave thermostat working, I was really intrigued by the $36 [ZOOZ ZSE40 4-in-1 sensor, version 2.0](https://www.amazon.com/gp/product/B01AKSO80O/) which combines a PIR motion sensor with sensors for light, temperature, and humidity.
 I figured these would let me save a tiny bit of money while also getting the bonus of temperature sensors in every room, and the PIR motion sensors have seven levels of sensitivity - settable over Z-Wave - which I figured would be more than enough to get them to ignore my cats.

 The Zooz sensors only had a 3.5 star rating on Amazon and lots of negative reviews, but it seemed that most of the reviews were for the older (non-2.0) version.
-Unfortunately I didn't heed my concerns and bought four of them.
+Unfortunately I didn't heed my concerns and bought four of them, and I've regretted that ever since.

 ## Control Panel